Preprints on Authorea with the Under Review service

 Frequently Asked Questions (FAQ) about Under Review

-This page provides help with some of the most common questions about Wiley's Under Review service, powered by Authorea.
+This page provides help with some of the most common questions about the Under Review service, powered by Authorea.
 You can browse the questions below, or search the full Authorea help center using the search bar above.

 What is a preprint?